Circle Headphones – Website Concept

 Board for freelance & contract work

-I was browsing pexel when I saw this cool guy wearing some headphones and I decided to design a website concept.
+I was browsing Pexels when I saw this cool guy wearing some headphones and I decided to design a website concept.

 Press "L" to show some love and any love is appreciated. 😉